aws-solutions/live-streaming-on-aws/README.md

 ### Pre-requirements:
 * [AWS Command Line Interface](https://aws.amazon.com/cli/)
-* Node.js 8.x or Python 3.x
+* Node.js 12.x or Python 3.8 or above.

 ### 1. Create an Amazon S3 Bucket.
 The CloudFormation template is configured to pull the Lambda deployment packages from Amazon S3 bucket in the region the template is being launched in.
 Create a bucket in the desired region with the region name appended to the name of the bucket. eg: for us-east-1 create a bucket named: ```bucket-us-east-1```